decaf-dev/vaultexplorer.com/docs/quickstart.md

 One of the basic filters is the `Favorite filter`.
 The favorite filter allows you to only display notes that contain a favorite property with a value of `true`.

-You must set a property for the favorite filter to work.
+You must set a property before using the favorite filter

 1. Open the plugin settings by clicking the gear icon in the upper right hand corner
-2. Under the `Built-in Properties` section, you will see `Favorite property` setting
+2. Under the `Built-in Properties` section, find the `Favorite property` setting
 3. Click the dropdown and select a property

 If no properties are listed, please add a [checkbox property](https://help.obsidian.md/Editing+and+formatting/Properties) to one of your notes.
 This property will then appear in the dropdown list.